mlavi/hugo/content/post/git-for-operators.md

-   file in a repo and sometimes the total size of a repo to enforce these rules in order to keep their SLAs. free tier, and capacity planning as well as to prevent spillover from becoming a file host provider (e.g. DropBox, OneDrive, GDrive, Netapp, S3, Files/Objects, etc.).
+   file in a repo and sometimes the total size of a repo to enforce these rules in order to keep their SLAs. free tier, and capacity planning as well as to prevent spillover from becoming a file host provider (*e.g.:* DropBox, OneDrive, GDrive, Netapp, S3, Files/Objects, etc.).

 Q: If we shouldn't store credentials and other hard coded pets in revision control, where should they go?
-A: It depends what would the best source of truth should be for each pet.
+A: It depends what the best source of truth should be for each pet.
    Because you have revision control, you can safely refactor towards improving your processes and easily revert any experiment as you learn.